Journalists investigating Russia targeted by cyberattacks: ProtonMail

 Geneva-based ProtonMail said in a statement that "the evidence (along with independent third-party assessments) seem to suggest an attack of Russian origin."

-The company's chief executive Andy Yen told AFP that the operation "was one if the best-run phishing attacks we have ever seen."
+The company's chief executive Andy Yen told AFP that the operation "was one of the best-run phishing attacks we have ever seen."

 Bellingcat journalist Christo Grozev, who led the site's work on the Skripal case, said he had no doubt Russia's GRU military intelligence unit was responsible and that it marked "a quantum leap" in terms of their technical sophistication.